 How to make the scones

-Who doesn’t look a good scone?
+Who doesn’t love a good scone?
 I know I do.
 Scones are perfect for a chilly morning with hot coffee, a pick-me-up in the middle of a long day, or really any other time you need a soft and buttery snack.
 They sound intimidating to make from scratch, but I promise that this recipe will guide you through the process.

 To start, position a rack to the center of the oven and preheat to 375°F.